-Professor Zellmer-Bruhn is a Professor of Organizational Behavior in the Work and Organizations Department of the Carlson School of Management.
-She received a bachelor's degree in marketing, a master's degree in management, and a Ph.D. in organizational behavior, all from the University of Wisconsin, Madison.
+Dr. Zellmer-Bruhn is a Professor of Organizational Behavior and Chair of the Work and Organizations Department of the Carlson School of Management.
+She received a bachelor's degree in marketing, a master's degree in management, and a PhD in organizational behavior, all from the University of Wisconsin-Madison.
 She joined the Carlson School of Management in 1999.

-Professor Zellmer-Bruhn teaches courses at the Carlson School on the management of teams, organizational behavior, and organizational change.
-She has received the Carlson School's Excellence in Teaching and Outstanding Honor's Faculty teaching awards.
+Professor Zellmer-Bruhn teaches courses at the Carlson School on the management of teams, organizational behavior, and cross-cultural management, along with numerous executive education offerings.
+She has received the Carlson School's Excellence in Teaching, Outstanding Honor's Faculty, and the Carlson Executive MBA Curtis Cup Award for Excellence teaching awards.

 Carlson Executive Education programs featuring Mary Zellmer-Bruhn: Leading Transformational Change